Beutelmaus/Blinking-Muzzle/Readme.md

 Honorable mentions:
 - some silly guy made this thing first, adding led's to everything is not my idea
-- The RainbowCycle code is a copie from [Electriangle](https://github.com/Electriangle/RainbowCycle_Main)
+- The RainbowCycle code is a adaptation from [Electriangle](https://github.com/Electriangle/RainbowCycle_Main)

 # License